Ballston Spa 2012 CSA Shares !

 Do I have to come work on the farm?

-We also host several "farm days" each season when everyone can come see the farm, help out a little, and share a meal and some great company.
+But we do host several "farm days" each season when everyone can come see the farm, help out a little, and share a meal and some great company.
 We'll have some group farm-work in the morning that requires many hands but little skill, then a tour and a potluck for lunch.
-These days are totally optional, but many members really cherish them as a great connection to their food.
+These days are totally optional, but many members really cherish them as a great connection to their food. |

 What does a share cost?